brucemack/microlink/docs/el_supplement.md

 As usual, the server disconnects after sending the response.

-Here's an example of a valid response:
+Here's an example of a response after a successful login:

 ![](packet-12.png)